sergeynordicresults/sergeynordicresults.github.io/universe.md

 <img src="https://user-images.githubusercontent.com/7573215/234642024-21383504-f47e-44c1-b8b8-5d8c9ed15684.jpg" width="200" alt="rules"/>

+The game of life universe is Turing complete.
+It means self conscious beings can appear there too.
+Do you think their prays work?
+Do you think there is a god that can help them?

 -------------

 <sub>I don't believe in power of prayers OR that it's possible to "charge water by positive thoughts" OR taro cards OR horoscopes OR other magic. (read "God as illusion" by Richard Dawkins)</sub>